Migrations

 - Added:

-stage - an array of handlers that processes before route-matching - Added:
+beforestage - an array of handlers that processes before route-matching - Added:

-- a handler that will catch any thrown error.
-Errors thrown during thefinally
+catch- a handler that will catch any thrown error.
+Errors thrown during thefinallystage will naturally not be subject to thefinallyhandlers (preventing it from throwing infinitely). - Added:

 Example